Skip to main content

 }

-The search ranking formula should weight: text relevance (40%), seller rating (20%), sales velocity (20%), inventory availability (10%), and recency (10%).
-This formula isn't static.
-You'll tune it weekly based on conversion data — which search queries lead to purchases, and which lead to bounces.
+A solid starting weight for the ranking formula: text relevance (40%), seller rating (20%), sales velocity (20%), inventory availability (10%), and recency (10%).
+None of that is fixed.
+You'll be tuning it weekly off conversion data, watching which queries lead to purchases and which ones lead straight to a bounce.

 How Does Seller Management and Commission Splitting Work?

 Amazon charges sellers a referral fee of 8-15% per sale depending on category, plus a $39.99/month Professional account fee.
-Your commission model will likely follow a similar structure.
-But the engineering behind it is what separates a working marketplace from a broken one.
+Your commission model will probably look similar.
+The engineering underneath it, though, is what separates a marketplace that works from one that quietly breaks.

-Seller onboarding flow.
-New sellers submit business details, tax documents, bank account info (for payouts), and product samples or listings for review.
-Your admin reviews and approves or rejects the application.
-After approval, the seller completes Stripe Connect onboarding — Stripe handles identity verification, bank account validation, and compliance checks.
-The whole flow takes 2-5 business days.
+Seller onboarding.
+New sellers hand over business details, tax documents, bank info for payouts, and either product samples or listings for review.
+Your admin then approves or rejects them.
+Once approved, the seller runs through Stripe Connect onboarding, and Stripe takes care of identity verification, bank account validation, and the compliance checks.
+Figure 2-5 business days end to end.

 function calculateSplit(order) {